esattok/CS319-Project/README.md

 #Description

 Pandemic Manager is a medical website that allows users to monitor their health status with respect to Covid-19.
+In addition, users can easily access many pandemic features.
+In this project, our aim is to provide all the features that the user may need, as well as providing the necessary pandemic information.

+# Properties

 -Vaccine situations
 -location risk information.